seaxe left Anglo Saxon History

 Where is Searobyrg

-Searobyrg appears to be made from two Saxon snippets 'Searo' meaning contrived or built and 'byrg' a burh or fort, so the 'contrived fort', this most likely relating to the site of Old Sarum.
+Searobyrg appears to be made from two Saxon snippets 'Searo' probably derived from 'searu' meaning a device probably a ballista and 'byrg' a burh or fort, so the 'device fort', this most likely relating to the site of the old Roman fort at Old Sarum.

 Possible interpretation of the Chronicles